matteematt/.dotfiles/arch/complete_setup.md

 #### Misc

 Here is a list of useful packages that I use.
-AUR pacakges are installed with git clone and then running `makepkg -si` in the cloned directory.
+AUR pacakges are installed with git clone and then running `makepkg -si` in the cloned directory. `-s` checks for dependancies using pacman, and `-i` installs the build package after a sucessful build.

 * Vim config uses ctags, to do this you [need a package from the AUR](https://aur.archlinux.org/packages/universal-ctags-git/)
 * [Spotify from the AUR](https://aur.archlinux.org/packages/spotify/)
+* [ckb-next](https://aur.archlinux.org/packages/ckb-next/) is an open source port of the proprietary corsair CUE software for mac and linux.
+To start as a systemd service `sudo systemctl enable ckb-next-daemon.service`

 ## Part 3 - Graphical Environment